- How much is the Upper Mustang trekking permit?

 Cost for the Guide and Porter for Upper Mustang trek

-While Nepal has some trekking trails where tourists can trek even without a guide, this doesn't apply to the Mustang region.
-In contrast to what many international travel companies may tell you, or what you may have learnt from several other websites, hiring a professional guide is actually not at all expensive for the Mustang region.
-The per day cost is relatively the same as with other treks.
-To give you a sense of the cost, the market average is about USD 25 to 30 per day and this already includes the guide's food, accommodation, and insurance.
+While Nepal has some trekking trails where tourists can trek even without a guide.
+However, this doesn’t apply to the Mustang region.
+In contrast to what many international travel companies may tell you, or what you may have learned from several other websites, hiring a professional guide is actually not at all expensive for the Mustang region.
+The per-day cost is relatively the same as with other treks.
+To give you a sense of the cost, the market average is about USD 25 to 30 per day and this already includes the guide’s food, accommodation, and insurance.

 Cost of transportation for the Mustang trek